wavefrontHQ/wavefront-spring-boot/README.md

 When you sign-in to your account via the single-use link, click the gear icon on the top-right and select Account Management.
 Next, you can invite yourself by email (a password setup link is sent to your email address, and you can use it to set up a password).

+If you have set `wavefront.freemium-account=true` in your `application.properties`, make sure to remove it so that a single-use login URL is no longer requested on startup.

 #### How do I get help?